 If this were all you did, it would be easy to defeat.
 It’s a much better idea to setup a family account that you can manage in order to lock safe search filters.
 Family settings will be covered in more detail in the Operating Systems portion of this series.

 Do you believe you have an online pornography addiction?
-Take this free Cyber Pornography Addiction Test (CYPAT) and have the results to speak with your therapist.
+Then take this free Cyber Pornography Addiction Test (CYPAT) and have the results to speak with your therapist.

 Owned by Microsoft, Bing is the second most popular search engine and is the default search provider for Microsoft’s Edge browser, which is the default browser on Microsoft’s Windows.